-This post is focused on refining some of my understanding of Windows and their data structures/rules that determine who can do what.
-I'll certainly try to tie each to security implications with some examples and research performed by the security community.
+This post is focused on refining some of my understanding of the Windows OS and the data structures/rules that determine who can do "what".
+I'll also attempt to tie each to topic to a security implications with examples and research public to the security community.

 Every action on a Windows operating system occurs under the context of an identity or "principal".
 These include: